History of salt: Cities and wars

 Salt has played a prominent role in determining the power and location of the world's great cities.
 Liverpool rose from just a small English port to become the prime exporting port for the salt dug in the great Cheshire salt mines and thus became the entrepôt for much of the world's salt in the 19th century.

-Salt created and destroyed empires.
-The salt mines of Poland led to a vast kingdom in the 16th century, only to be demolished when Germans brought in sea salt (which most of the world considered superior to rock salt).
+The salt contributed to the cities' and even entire countries' wealth.
+One of the best examples is Poland and its Salt Mines in Wieliczka and Bochnia.
+During times of prosperity the mines controlled by the enterprise of Cracow Saltmines supplied up to 1/3 of the income to the treasury.
+Salt was extracted from the 13th century and continued until 1964.
+In 1996 the exploitation was ceased entirely.

 Cities, states and duchies along the salt roads exacted heavy duties and taxes for the salt passing through their territories.
 This practice even caused the formation of cities, such as the city of Munich in 1158, when the then Duke of Bavaria, Henry the Lion, decided that the bishops of Freising no longer needed their salt revenue.

-The gabelle—a hated French salt tax—was enacted in 1286 and maintained until 1790.
-Because of the gabelles, common salt was of such a high value that it caused mass population shifts and exodus, attracted invaders and caused wars.
+The gabelle—a hated French salt tax—was enacted in 1286.
+From its inception, the application of the gabelle in France varied significantly depending on the region.
+The provinces subjected to the grande gabelle had to pay for salt at an official price and were also required to purchase a fixed amount annually, while in other areas, no taxes were paid at all.
+As a result, in the 18th century, the price of salt in Paris was 20 times higher than its price in Brittany, encouraging smuggling between regions.
+This tax was particularly despised due to both the regional differences in its application and the disproportion between the value of the product, which in many places could be obtained almost for free, and the amount demanded for it.
+The injustice of the gabelle was one of the reasons for the French Revolution.
+Logically, one of the first economic measures taken was the abolition of the gabelle.
+In 1806, Napoleon reinstated the monopoly, but applied it uniformly across all of France.
+Additionally, tax categories were established based on the intended use of the salt, so that the salt used for food paid a higher rate than that used for livestock or industry.
+The special tax on salt was definitively abolished in France in 1945.

 In American history, salt has been a major factor in outcomes of wars.
 In the Revolutionary War, Loyalists intercepted Patriot salt shipments in an attempt to interfere with their ability to preserve food.
-During the War of 1812, salt brine was used to pay American soldiers in the field, as the federal government was too poor to pay them with money.
 Before Lewis and Clark set out for the Louisiana Territory, President Jefferson in his address to Congress mentioned a mountain of salt, 180 miles long and 45 wide, supposed to lie near the Missouri River, which would have been of inconceivable value, as a reason for their expedition.

 During the Indian independence movement, Mahatma Gandhi organized the Salt Satyagraha protest to demonstrate against the British salt tax.